23 Fun Things to See, Do and Eat in Up-and-Coming Jersey City

 Getting Your Bearings in Jersey City

 Jersey City is the state’s second largest city behind Newark, so there’s a lot to explore.
 Its many neighborhoods fall into six wards.
-Greenfield is mostly residential, though it does offer a few notable green spaces.
+Greenville is mostly residential, though it does offer a few notable green spaces.
 The West Side offers a concentration of Victorian and Edwardian homes, while Bergen-Lafayette, the first permanent settlement in the state of New Jersey, is steeped in history.
 But the spots we’re highlighting fall mostly within Journal Square, The Heights and Historic Downtown Jersey City.

 Journal Square is sort of a jack-of-all-trades: a business district, a residential area, and a transportation hub for buses and PATH trains.
 The Heights includes the tranquil Jersey City Reservoir, the scenic Riverview-Fisk Park, and the lively Riverview Arts District.
 It’s also home to the Hudson Farmers Market, which shouldn’t be missed.
 Historic Downtown Jersey City, with its quiet, tree-lined streets, contains many of the city’s cultural attractions, from museums to parks.